Bir at a glance:

 Places to visit in and around Bir

-There is a modest yet colorful culture of shopping in Bir, with a handful of local markets with much of the everyday hustle-bustle.
-This road is filled with many stalls and shops which offer a variety of local textiles, artifacts etc. Bir road is quite famous among the nearby villages and towns and is a popular tourist zone.
+There is a modest yet colourful culture of shopping in Bir, with a handful of local markets with much of the everyday hustle-bustle.
+This road is filled with many stalls and shops which offer a variety of local textiles, artefacts etc. Bir road is quite famous among the nearby villages and towns and is a popular tourist zone.

 Bir Tea Factory

 This cooperative located near the Bir Bazaar is another tourist spot in the area.
 With many tea gardens and plantations located in and around Br, this factory is very important for the export market in Himachal.
 Visitors can have a tour of the factory as a unique place to visit.

 This is one of the most popular monasteries in Bir and houses a grand and huge stupa as well as an enthralling statue of Padmasambhava.
 This monastery is located in the Bir Tibetan colony.